2027 copper switch off ready

 Blend Telecom has helped Heatforce establish a single point of contact for its telecoms services and prepare for the 2027 analogue switch-off by upgrading its existing copper-based system to a digital system with greater Wi-Fi coverage.

-In anticipation of the 2025 switch-off of copper telephone lines, Green Elevator Services Ltd (GES), a lift repair and maintenance company based in Cardiff, partnered with Blend Telecom, to find a sustainable alternative for emergency call buttons in its lifts.
-Our solution was multi network IoT SIMS that ensure seamless connectivity across all four UK networks and a reliable emergency call provision.
+In anticipation of the 2027 switch-off of copper telephone lines, Green Elevator Services Ltd (GES), a lift repair and maintenance company based in Cardiff, partnered with Blend Telecom, to find a sustainable alternative for emergency call buttons in its lifts.

 Kaleidoscope Project commissioned Blend Telecom to manage 300 mobiles, move all services to all ALL IP ready for the 2025 switch off - increasing service levels and dramatically reducing costs.